ntdelta/ntdelta.github.io/_posts/2025-02-21-osee-exam-review.md

 #### Browser

 I spent a very long time implementing all the concepts covered in the course in the form of a Browser Exploitation Framework.
 The idea was that I could then swap in and practice other techniques, such as a different method of calling WINAPIs or a different sandbox escape.
-I learned lots writing it and it proved incredibly useful for the final exam as I was very comfortable with bypassing all mitigations in a few different ways.
+The skills I practiced and the techniques I learned proved incredibly useful for the final exam as I was very comfortable with bypassing all mitigations in a few different ways.

 The framework is on [GitHub](https://github.com/ntdelta/chakra-exploit-framework) if you fancy taking a look.
 I'd say I relied more on [Connor Mcgarr's blogs](https://connormcgarr.github.io/type-confusion-part-2/) than the AWE book as I felt the explanations were better (and I hate carrying an 800 page book around with me).
-When preparing, I'd recommend focusing on becoming comfortable taking a goal, such as 'implement the leafInterpreterFrame CFG bypass', yourself with limited reliance on online tutorials.
+When preparing, I'd recommend focusing on becoming comfortable completing a goal, such as 'implement the leafInterpreterFrame CFG bypass', yourself with limited reliance on online tutorials.
 It is easy to become reliant on turning to the next page to copy out the next step of the exploit.
 If you just do this, you will not be able to pass the exam.

 The Extra Miles are also worth doing, especially the initial RCE for the other Type Confusion CVEs.
 Not just because they'll help with the exam, but because they will make you a much better exploit developer - thats why we signed up to the course after all!